 Achievement: For grades 3-8, there is one overall school Achievement score for each school that represents student performance on the state assessment in all tested grades and content areas.
 The Achievement indicator score for each school is based on the percent of student scores that are "proficient or above" in ELA and math.
-The long-term goal for the All Students group for Achievement in grades 3-8 is for every school to have 59% 57% of its students proficient or above in math and 65% 59% of its student proficient or above in reading.
+The long-term goal for the All Students group for Achievement in grades 3-8 is for every school to have 57% of its students proficient or above in math and 59% of its student proficient or above in reading.
 The long-term goals for each Subgroup are included in Appendix A.

-In high school, there is one overall school Achievement score for each high school that represents student performance on the ELA and math subject-area tests of the college entrance exam in grade 11 state assessment in grades 9 and 10.
-The Achievement indicator score for schools is the percent of student scores that are "proficient or above" on the subject-area tests of the college entrance exam in grade 11 state assessment in grades 9 and 10.
-The long-term goal for Achievement in high school is for every school to have 46% 47% of its students proficient or above in math and 39% 53% of its student proficient or above in ELA.
+In high school, there is one overall school Achievement score for each high school that represents student performance on the ELA and math subject-area tests of the state assessment in grades 9 and 10.
+The Achievement indicator score for schools is the percent of student scores that are "proficient or above" on the subject-area tests of the state assessment in grades 9 and 10.
+The long-term goal for Achievement in high school is for every school to have 47% of its students proficient or above in math and 53% of its student proficient or above in ELA.